-Google Cloud Platform offers Cloud Identity and Access Management (Cloud IAM) to manage access control to your GCP resources.
-Cloud IAM lets you control who (users) has what access (roles) to which resources by setting Cloud IAM policies.
-To assign permissions to a user, you use Cloud IAM policies to grant specific role(s) to a user.
+Google Cloud offers IAM to manage access control to your Google Cloud resources.
+IAM lets you control who (users) has what access (roles) to which resources by setting IAM policies.
+To assign permissions to a user, you use IAM policies to grant specific role(s) to a user.
 Roles have one or more permissions bundled within them, controlling user access to resources.

 Best Practices for Roles

-- Assign key roles to more that one person (reasonable redundancy)
+- Assign key roles to more than one person (reasonable redundancy)

 - Document who your admins are and communicate those names to people in your organization

 - Keep role assignments up to date